Skip to content

 I had an amazing experience in Belize, and my time at BVAR there gave me a greater appreciation for the amount of effort that went into excavating something like Caracol.
 It’s awesome to think that my excavation work might go towards something similar one day!

 I hope this was an informative or, at least, fun read.
-If you notice any glaring issues or have any questions, comments, or concerns, let me know below!
+If you notice any issues or have any questions, comments, or concerns, let me know below!

 Related Posts: